 Since email newsletters are generally short and concise, you can break down content into short-form content suitable for emails.
 Further, you can also curate and share a list of resources that are worth the mention.

 To: Repurpose email newsletters into social media posts, and stories; Quora Q/A, blog posts, etc.

 From: Develop email newsletters from blog posts, social media posts, and stories, list of resources, user-generated content, videos, infographics, etc.

 Content Format #11: Webinar

-95 percent of marketers consider webinars as an important strategy for acquiring loyal customers.
+95 percent of marketers consider webinars an important strategy for acquiring loyal customers.

-Webinars provide you an opportunity to communicate one-on-one with the participants, resulting in higher engagement rates.
+Webinars provide you with an opportunity to communicate one-on-one with the participants, resulting in higher engagement rates.

 It’s advisable to record webinars because, afterward, you can use them in different ways.
 Moreover, you can conduct webinars on various topics for which you have created content in the past.

 It will make your job easier because you already have access to information.

 To: Repurpose webinars into videos, social media posts and stories, email newsletters, blog posts, slide decks, etc.